Technologicat/unpythonic/doc/features.md

 ([As termed by Felleisen.](https://groups.google.com/forum/#!topic/racket-users/2Baxa2DxDKQ))

 Like global variables, but better-behaved.
 Useful for sending some configuration parameters through several layers of function calls without changing their API.
 Best used sparingly.
 Like [Racket](http://racket-lang.org/)'s [`parameterize`](https://docs.racket-lang.org/guide/parameterize.html).
-The *special variables* in Common Lisp work somewhat similarly (but with indefinite scope).
+The *special variables* in Common Lisp work somewhat similarly.

+This is essentially [SRFI-39](https://srfi.schemers.org/srfi-39/), using the MzScheme approach in the presence of multiple threads.

 There's a singleton, `dyn`: